Darien Theft Lawyer

 Extortion is always penalized as larceny in the first degree, a Class B felony.
 Penalties include up to 20 years in prison as well as a fine of up to $15,000.
 To learn more about extortion, click here.

 The statutes describe six degrees of larceny, with first-degree being the most serious offense.
 Theft crimes involving property worth less than $500 may be treated as larceny in the sixth degree.
 This is a Class C misdemeanor offense with a maximum sentence of three months in jail and a $500 fine.
-A theft lawyer in Darien can work to show that circumstances justify an alternative penalty that does not create a criminal record.
+A lawyer in Darien can work to show that circumstances justify an alternative penalty for theft that does not create a criminal record.

 Contact a Knowledgeable Darien Theft Attorney